 Deep inside the brain, regions called the basal ganglia and substantia nigra work together to ensure that the body moves smoothly.
 The substantia nigra produces a neurotransmitter – a chemical that helps nerves communicate – called dopamine.
 Messages sent by the brain to muscles to cause movement pass through the basal ganglia with the help of dopamine.
 In Parkinson’s disease, cells in the substantia nigra gradually stop producing dopamine and die off.
 With too little dopamine, the basal ganglia cannot facilitate movement as well.
 Researchers believe parkinsonian symptoms begin when the level of dopamine falls to about half of normal levels.

 Subsets of Parkinson’s disease include:

-Between 50 and 80 percent of those with Parkinson’s disease eventually develop Parkinson’s disease dementia.
+Between 50 percent and 80 percent of those with Parkinson’s disease eventually develop Parkinson’s disease dementia (PDD).
 On average, most people begin to develop PDD about 10 years after they receive a Parkinson’s disease diagnosis.
 PDD is often confused with Alzheimer’s and dementia with Lewy bodies.
 Parkinson’s disease dementia is usually diagnosed when motor symptoms occur first, at least a year before dementia symptoms.